eurekaclinical/eurekaclinical-service-archetype/src/main/resources/archetype-resources/README.md

 Returns a specified Role object by its name, which is unique.

 ## Building it
 The project uses the maven build tool.
-Typically, you build it by invoking `mvn clean install` at the command line.
+Building for the first time is typically done by invoking `mvn clean notice:generate install`.
+For subsequent builds, `mvn clean install` can be invoked on the command line.
 For simple file changes, not additions or deletions, you can usually use `mvn install`.
 See https://github.com/eurekaclinical/dev-wiki/wiki/Building-Eureka!-Clinical-projects for more details.

 ## Performing system tests
-You can run this project in an embedded tomcat by executing `mvn tomcat7:run -Ptomcat` after you have built it.
+You can run this project in an embedded tomcat by executing `mvn cargo:run -Ptomcat` after you have built it.
 It will be accessible in your web browser at https://localhost:8443/${artifactId}/.
 Your username will be `superuser`.

 ## Installation
 ### Database schema creation